-Plagiarism Warning: This assignment is designed to be completed by means of independent work on Sartre, Anti-Semite and Jew, aided by the guidance you have received in class/tutorial and by consulting the instructor and the TA: We are always available to discuss the questions you encounter as you read and re-read the texts for this class.
+Plagiarism Warning: This assignment is designed to be completed by means of independent work on the assigned reading selection aided by the guidance you have received in class/tutorial and by consulting the instructor: We are always available to discuss the questions you encounter as you read and re-read the texts for this class.
 It is neither necessary nor desirable that you consult outside sources in order to complete this assignment.
 Please remember that unacknowledged use of such sources constitutes plagiarism and is a violation of the university's Academic Integrity policy.

-Please keep a copy of your summary to refer to in our class discussions of Sartre over the next couple of meetings.
+Please keep a copy of your summary to refer to in our class discussions.

-posted/distributed January 10, 2018
+posted/distributed January 17, 2018

-https://socialsciences.mcmaster.ca/danahol/2jp3/summary1.pdf
+https://socialsciences.mcmaster.ca/danahol/2jp3/summary2.pdf